scalacenter/scala-3-migration-guide/docs/incompatibilities/syntactic-changes.md

 ## Restricted Keywords

 The list of Scala 3 keywords can be found [here](https://dotty.epfl.ch/docs/internals/syntax.html#keywords).
-The _regular_ keywords cannot be used as identifiers, whereas the _soft_ keywords are not restricted.
+_Regular_ keywords cannot be used as identifiers, whereas _soft_ keywords are not restricted.

 For the matter of migrating from Scala 2.13 to Scala 3, only the subset of new _regular_ keywords are problematic.
 It is composed of: